CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_infantandtoddlernutrition_definitions_html.md

 **Preterm infant** is an infant who is born before 37 weeks gestation.

-**Textures** are how food can feel to your baby’s mouth and hands.
+**Textures** are how food can feel to your babyaÌ‚â‚¬TMs mouth and hands.
 Some foods may be smooth, while others will have lumps.

-**Weaning** from breastfeeding is the process of switching a baby’s diet from breast milk to other foods and drinks.
+**Weaning** from breastfeeding is the process of switching a babyaÌ‚â‚¬TMs diet from breast milk to other foods and drinks.

+**Error processing SSI file**

+ Last Reviewed: